msys2/MSYS2-packages/README.md

 Package scripts for MSYS2.

 To build these, run msys2_shell.cmd then from the bash prompt.
-Packages from the base-devel group is an implicit build time dependency.
+Packages from the base-devel package is an implicit build time dependency.
 Make sure it is installed before attempting to build any package:

     pacman -S --needed base-devel